Anonymous991/CERL/README.md

 ######################

 All roll-outs including the evolutionary population and the roll-outs conducted by the learners run in parallel.
-They are distributed to
+They are distributed across CPU cores and write ASYNCHRONOUSLY to the collective replay buffer object.
+Thus, slight variations in results were seen even with the same seed.